SAP/odata-vocabularies/vocabularies/Hierarchy.md

 [Node](./Hierarchy.xml#L286:~:text=<Action%20Name="-,Template_MoveAction,-")|PrimitiveType|Node identifier of the node to be moved
 [Parent](./Hierarchy.xml#L289:~:text=<Action%20Name="-,Template_MoveAction,-")|PrimitiveType?|Node identifier of the node's new parent (null if the node shall become a root)
 *[KeepParents](./Hierarchy.xml#L292:~:text=<Action%20Name="-,Template_MoveAction,-")*|Boolean|*Optional parameter:* Whether the current parents of the node shall be kept in addition to the new parent
 *[RemoveParent](./Hierarchy.xml#L300:~:text=<Action%20Name="-,Template_MoveAction,-")*|PrimitiveType?|*Optional parameter:* Node identifier of a parent from which the node shall be removed (null if the node shall no longer be a root)<br>This parameter is ignored if `KeepParents` is true.
-Otherwise, for a node with only one parent, it defaults to that parent's node identifier.
+Otherwise, for a node with only one parent, it defaults to that parent's node identifier (null if the node is only a root).
 [SiblingRank](./Hierarchy.xml#L310:~:text=<Action%20Name="-,Template_MoveAction,-")|Int64?|Optional integer rank of the node among its siblings under the new parent
 [&rarr;](./Hierarchy.xml#L313:~:text=<Action%20Name="-,Template_MoveAction,-")|EntityType|The node with new parents